Collegiate-Edu-Nation/chatbot-util/docs/instructions.md

 ## `Permutated.csv`

-This file is the output of successfully running `chatbot-util` on the above files
+This file is the output of successfully running `Generate` on the above files

 ### Retrieval and Usage